How to Attract & Retain With Your Employee Total Rewards Program

 3. Practical rewards go a long way – but so does a thank you

 Most employees would prefer to be recognized in the form of cash.
-Whether that’s a bonus, a raise, or a gift voucher, a cash incentive can show that you are serious about rewarding outstanding performance.
+Whether that’s a bonus, a raise, or gift cards, monetary rewards can show that you are serious about rewarding outstanding performance.
 Employees also value career boosts, such as promotions, extra training, or the chance to work on exciting projects.

 But don’t underestimate the power of saying, “Thank you.”
-A verbal or written message of thanks can help people feel seen and valued, especially if that message comes from senior leadership.
+Public recognition of employee achievements can help people feel seen and valued, especially if that message comes from senior leadership.
 This is the ultimate purpose of a recognition program – to let people know that you appreciate their hard work.

 Total Rewards: Professional Development